The next GDL Scholarship application period (for 2019 scholarships):

 In 2017 Gray’s Inn received 34 applications for GDL scholarship, 21 were shortlisted for interview and 12 scholarships were awarded.
 Of those 12, 7 applied for additional funding.

-- The principal and most prestigious awards available for the GDL year
+- The principal and most prestigious scholarships available for the GDL year

 - Founded by a family trust in memory of David Karmel CBE QC (1907-1982)